 During Calendar Year 2020, the Company participated in the Phase 3 European Union Emissions Trading Scheme ("EUETS").
-With effect from 1 January 2021 the UK Government has established an equivalent UK Emissions Trading Scheme ("UKETS") and this applies to installations which were previously subject to EUETS.
+With effect from 1 January 2021 the UK Government established an equivalent UK Emissions Trading Scheme ("UKETS") applicable to installations which were previously subject to EUETS.